 What is a “macroinvertebrate”?
 An invertebrate is an animal that doesn’t have a backbone, and “macro” means that you don’t need a microscope to see one (although some are still very tiny).
 Aquatic macroinvertebrates live on, under, and around rocks and sediment on the bottoms of rivers and streams.
 Unlike fish, frogs, and other stream dwellers that move around, macroinvertebrates tend to stay in one small area all their lives.
 However, they vary widely in their tolerance for pollution.
 So the presence — or absence — of certain macroinvertebrates can tell us whether a stream is healthy.

 Stream monitors sometimes use the term “bugs” as shorthand for macroinvertebrates, but this group also includes shellfish, crustaceans, and more.
-View photos of the "Most Wanted" critters found in our waters.
+Meet some macroinvertebrates and try our quiz.

 Save Our Streams measures water quality using the macroinvertebrates found in a stream.
 These critters are divided into three categories based on their sensitivity to pollution: sensitive, somewhat tolerant, and tolerant.
 A stream with excellent water quality will be home to an array of macroinvertebrates from all three groups.
 Streams with poor water quality would contain just a few types and numbers of macroinvertebrates — and mostly the ones that are tolerant of pollution.
 There are no “bad” bugs.
 A healthy stream will host a diverse group of stream dwellers.